moneesingh/kafka/README.md

 #### Code build Requirements:
-You will need git, Java8, Maven3, Docker 18.09 or up, Compose 1.23.2 or up Git clone the respository, then use below commands in the root directory
+You will need git, Java8, Maven3, Docker 18.09 or up, Compose 1.23.2 or up Git clone the respository, then use below commands in the root project directory as root user, or sudo if needed.
 ```
-make image
+sudo make image
-docker-compose up -d
+sudo docker-compose up -d

+#To look at consumer log and output
+sudo docker exec -it <consumer_container> sh
+SHELL>tail -f log/consumerApp.log

+#To stop clean up
+sudo docker-compose down
+make clean
 ```

 ###### ToDo: